Any Future You Want

 The key things to do here are:

-a) to forgive our childish selves for mis-interpreting the situation
+a) forgive our childish selves for mis-interpreting the situation

 The amount of relief and freedom this can bring has to be experienced to be believed.